jawerg/meterdata/presi.md

 ---

-## Loading Data into Clickhouse Pt.2.1
+## Loading Data into ClickHouse Pt.2.1

 Let's quickly walk through how to load the resulting single 335MB parquet file.